thatrobotdev/Pattern-Pigeon/README.md

 > The pigeon photo used was taken by Muhammad Mahdi Karim/https://micro2macro.net.
 The image above is licensed under the [Free Art License](https://artlibre.org/licence/lal/en/). ([Learn more](.github/README/Pigeon%20<3%20Apache/LICENSE)).
 This project is not endorsed or connected to the Apache Software Foundation.

-This project is licensed under the [Apache License version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html), [which you can read here](LICENSE).
+This project is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html), [which you can read here](LICENSE).